RaneemAizouk/CABU-EICO/README.md

 # Project summary
 We developed and evaluated a behavioural intervention bundle, targeting any community-level healthcare or medicine providers and communities, to optimise antibiotic use and improve hygiene, and hence reduce AMR transmission.
 After a 6-month local co-development phase, the intervention was implemented over 12 months in 22 clusters (villages or neighbourhoods) within health demographic surveillance sites in Nanoro, Burkina Faso and Kimpese, DR Congo.
 In a cluster RCT, we compared the 22 intervention with 22 control clusters.

+*Primary outcomes* (presented in: manuscript - to be added):
-The *primary outcomes* are the change in Watch antibiotic provision from informal and formal medicine providers and change in patient management, assessed via patient exit interviews and simulated client visits.
+* Pre-/post-intervention change in Watch antibiotic provision prevalence from informal and formal medicine providers, assessed via patient exit interviews.
+* Pre-/post-intervention change in patient management, assessed via simulated patient visits.
 These are presented in a joint submission to this manuscript.
+Ingelbeen B., Valia D. et al., *Effect of a community-based intervention bundle to improve antibiotic use and patient management in Burkina Faso and DR Congo: a cluster randomized controlled trial* (manuscript — to be added).

+*Secondary outcomes* (presented in this repository)
-The *secondary outcomes*  are the changes in AMR acquisition dynamics and hygiene practices, which were assessed using a pre-/post-intervention household survey collecting data on Water access, Sanitation and Hygiene (WASH) exposures, and repeated microbiological (stool) sampling among household members (collected 3-months before, at intervention start, 3 months post, and 9 months post-intervention start.
+* Intervention-related change in ESBL-*E. coli* acquisition dynamics, assessed via repeated microbiological (stool) sampling among household members (collected 3-months before, at intervention start, 3 months post, and 9 months post-intervention start.
 These data were collected and evaluated in the Burkina Faso site using a continious-time markov modelling framework.
-These are presented in this repository.
+* Pre-/Post- intervention change in hygiene practices, assessed using a pre-/post-intervention household survey collecting data on Water access, Sanitation and Hygiene (WASH) exposures,

 # Public data